ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 ~~~
 {: .bash}

 You can use chains_CD_model_AB.pdb for SimRNAweb simulation.
-You will need to modify the PDB structure file as described in the next section for simulation with standalone SimRNA program.
+For simulation with standalone SimRNA program you will need to modify the PDB structure file as described in the next section.

 #### 3.3.
 Preparing structure file for simulation with standalone SimRNA program.